babokim3/midterm/README.md

 # midterm
 project

-I tried to coding with my pathner, Kang-won.
+I tried to coding with my partner, Kang-won.
 And we are recieved help.
 But, we could complete.
 Thank you.